I am looking for a Nanny. How to find a good nanny agency ?

 Alarm bells; signs of a potentially bad agency:

 • Do they have bad reviews?
 Note, a few bad reviews should not necessarily alarm, as long as there are more good than bad.
-As sometimes a client may have just asked for something which is not possible then left a bad review.
+Sometimes, a client may have just asked for something that is not possible, then left a bad review.

 • Are the jobs on their site out of date and sparse?

-• Website, look for clues - badly written or misspelled content, may indicate a website / business which has been hastily assembled.
+• Website, look for clues – badly written or misspelled content may indicate a website/business that has been hastily assembled.

 Ready to find out more?